datalayer/jupyter-rtc-test/docs/tests.md

 # Tests

-Run the following commans to launch all the Python or JavaScript tests on a local machine.
+Run the following commands to launch the Python or JavaScript tests on a local machine.

 ```bash
 # Run the python tests.